 Sometimes the clients come with only a basic understanding of what they want to get not having strong visual preferences.
 In this case, mood boards compiled by motion designers can give the client a variety of possible styles and flows to feel better what they want to see.

 When the storyboard is all agreed upon and every illustration in the footage is accomplished hi-res according to the approved style, graphic designers polish all the details and prepare all the necessary assets for the motion design stage.
 At the moment, the software used for these types of work here in Tubik is Adobe After Effects, so the motion designer can work on some elements by himself on the basis of the existing functionality of the tool and without additional effort from the graphic designer side.
 However, most of the assets are prepared by illustrators and altered in the process if necessary: when it comes to motion, sometimes even slight changes measured in millimeters can have a big impact on the result.
 That is another advantage of our having graphic and motion designers in one team as they work together on all the details and assets and can consult with each other any moment it’s needed.
 It makes the workflow dynamic and productive enabling the client to get the video without wasting time trying to bring several teams together.

 After the animation of all the shots is done, it’s thoroughly checked along the required timing and harmonic combination with the voice-over.
 The final version of the video is then delivered to the client to be transferred to the professional sound designer – this service isn’t provided by our team.

 Here is the set of short promo videos designed by the Tubik team: to check more about the project, follow the links.

 Year-in-review video for Opera

 Promo video animated for Binned

-The described creative flow is used here in the studio for not only promotional videos but also for explainer videos, educational videos and cartoons for various purposes.
-Productive work and effective result are always based on thorough research and tight collaboration with the client to satisfy the viewers and support the business goals at the same time.
+The described creative flow is used here in the studio not only for promotional videos but also for explainer videos, educational videos, and cartoons for various purposes.
+Productive work and the effective results are always based on thorough research and tight collaboration with the client to satisfy the viewers and support the business goals at the same time.